This is part of a series about tuning the diatonic harmonica

 There’s nothing like playing a harp that’s in tune!
 You can set up a harp to be as loud and responsive as you can but if it’s not in tune, it won’t have any mojo.

 Tuning a harmonica with a guitar tuner can be a painful experience because the needle just seems to bounce around.
 Using an analog strobe tuner makes things easier but strobe tuners are bulky and are very expensive.
+No matter what equipment you use, you need to employ some breathing techniques to get the pitch of each reed right.

 How your own harps need to be tuned is entirely up to your playing style.
 Use this method to get your harps in better tune than most out-of-the-box harps.